-On September 29, a wheat farmer in North Dakota discovered 865,200 gallons of fracked crude oil gushing into his field from a ruptured oil pipeline.
-This all-too-familiar scenario is just the latest example of the environmental and economic dangers posed by crude oil pipelines.
+On September 29, 2014 a wheat farmer in North Dakota discovered 865,200 gallons of fracked crude oil gushing into his field from a ruptured oil pipeline.
+This all-too-familiar scenario is yet another example of the environmental and economic dangers posed by crude oil pipelines.

 After years of facing one giant oil spill after another, one thing is clear: The last thing we need is a Keystone XL oil spill in America's heartland.